bytehala/android-mqtt-quickstart/README.md

 # MQTT V3 vs V5
 This project uses MQTT v3 and I will be looking into using v3 and v5 in the near future.

+### Note: The Repository is forked to add sms functionality to application